enketo/enketo-express/config/README.md

 #### timeout
 Connection timeout in milliseconds used throughout Enketo.
 This is particularly relevant for submissions from Enketo to the OpenRosa server.

+#### timeout for record cache
+Specific timeout for the amount time in milliseconds a record is cached when it is offered to Enketo for editing through one of Enketo's **/instance/\*** API endpoints.
+Once the timeout expires the record is removed.

 #### encryption key
 Enketo will use this to encrypt sensitive information whenever necessary (e.g. for the form server credentials that are stored in a cookie in the user's browser).
 Never share this key and never change it after the initial configuration (unless it was compromised).
 No specific key length requirements (I think).